 The final phase of the program includes a full-year internship, electives, and a program portfolio and colloquium.
 This phase normally takes an academic year plus a summer to complete.

-Students with an undergraduate G.P.A. of 3.2 or greater may be allowed to begin the program in the second semester of the senior year, earning a maximum of 8 graduate credits.
+Students with an undergraduate grade-point average of 3.2 or better may be allowed to begin the program in the second semester of the senior year, earning a maximum of twelve graduate credits.

 The year-long internship (EDUC 900/901) is part of the final stage of the five-year program.
 It meets the goals of increased clinical experience and better integration of theory and practice.

 The internship is a teaching and learning experience in which the intern is involved in an elementary or secondary school over the course of an entire school year.
 Interns become a part of the school staff, sharing appropriate instructional tasks, and often carrying the full instructional duties in one or more classes.

 Interns are mentored and supervised by a school staff member who is designated as a “cooperating teacher.”
 A UNH faculty member collaborates in intern supervision and conducts a weekly seminar for all interns with whom he/she is working.

 The internship is a full-time experience for six graduate credits each semester.
 It typically begins in September and runs through May or June.
 Due to the intensive time commitment, it is recommended that, at most, only one course be taken in addition to the internship each semester.

 Before the internship, all students will have completed a bachelor’s degree with a major outside of education.
 Because of this, they will possess a depth of knowledge in a subject area and a broad general education, in addition to substantive preparation for teaching.
 Secondary education candidates must have completed an approved major, or its equivalent, in the subject that they intend to teach.
 Elementary education candidates may pursue an undergraduate major in any area; however, majors in the core disciplines taught in elementary schools are desirable.